Collective Man: Fictional character biography

-Later, the Collective Man, now restored to full power, is mystically altered by the fallen god Marduk, who sought to use the Tao-Yu brothers' power to steal the life energy of every person in China in order to reclaim his divinity.
+The Collective Man, now restored to full power, is mystically altered by the fallen god Marduk, who sought to use the Tao-Yu brothers' power to steal the life energy of every person in China in order to reclaim his divinity.
 The process of absorbing this life energy transforms Collective Man into a raging giant.
-Citizen V and his V-Battalion fought the Collective Man, with the Battalion agent Goldfire accidentally dying in the battle.
+Citizen V and his V-Battalion battle the Collective Man, with the Battalion agent Goldfire accidentally dying in the battle.
 Citizen V punctures Collective Man's skin, causing him to explode and apparently die.
 He survives and the brothers return to their normal form, now gaining the ability to increase size when merged and to generate additional duplicate bodies.
-The Collective Man later battles the X-Men on behalf of the Chinese government when the mutant heroes attempt to free Shen Xorn from Chinese custody.
-It is revealed that the brothers retained their powers following M-Day, when the Scarlet Witch depowered most mutants on Earth.
-They have since been spotted on the Xavier institute as part of the 198, where they were fighting Bishop and agents of O*N*E during the escape.

-The Collective Man, as part of China's version of the People's Defense Force, join The Mighty Avengers and other assembled Avengers teams in defeating The Unspoken, an exiled Inhuman king seeking to enslave the Earth.
+The Collective Man, as part of the People's Defense Force, join the Mighty Avengers and other assembled Avengers teams in defeating the Unspoken, an exiled Inhuman king seeking to enslave the Earth.

-Months later, the Collective Man invades San Francisco's organized crime circuit while its protector, Wolverine is incapacitated by a "mutant flu" bioweapon.
-He is defeated by a group of "substitute" X-Men consisting of Angel, Storm, Dazzler, Pixie, and Northstar.

-Collective Man and the People's Defense Force meet Crystal and her team of All-New Inhumans as they investigate a mysterious skyspear in China.
-The skyspear causes him to lose his powers and split into his quintuplet form.
-Flint, not aware that he is depowered, attacks and nearly kills one of the brothers.

-Collective Man later represents the Chinese government and attends Black Panther's meeting in the Eden Room of Avengers Mountain.